ctcuff/AlexaClassScheduler/README.md

 # AlexaClassScheduler
-Why should youhave to keep track of your classes if Alexa can do it for you?
+Why should you have to keep track of your classes if Alexa can do it for you?

+Actual description coming soon...